philtdodd/YRTT_ProgrammingWithCats/README.md

 ## Instructions

-This repository contains challenges you to undertake around object oriented programming in Java.
+This repository contains challenges for you to undertake around Object-Oriented programming in Java.
 You can work on these challenges individually or in a pair.

 (The instructions below assume you have got your laptop setup ready for running Java applications as per the pre-journey)